Expand description

 Functions§

-- Returns the object safety violations that affect HIR ty lowering.
+if this item makes the containing trait dyn-incompatible. - Returns the dyn-compatibility violations that affect HIR ty lowering.

 - Normalizes the predicates and checks whether they hold in an empty environment.
 If this returns true, then either normalize encountered an error or one of the predicates did not hold.
 Used when creating vtables to check for unsatisfiable methods.